 The aim of the DFS is to reduce energy use at peak times to make the grid greener this winter.
 Lowering peak time energy usage will make use of more off-peak renewable energy, lower peak time energy prices, and avoid using back-up coal generators that are heavily polluting.

 Learn more about the Demand Flexibility Service and how it will keep Britain’s energy cleaner over the winter.

 As an E.ON Next customer we will contact you if you are eligible to take part.
 It is a great opportunity to be rewarded for saving energy and lower your bills.
 For more helpful resources to save money over winter, you can access support from us, charities and the government.

 Make your home smarter with a smart meter.

 Switching to a smart meter means you can see exactly what you are spending on your energy in real time.
-Knowledge is power when it comes to powering our homes.
+Knowledge is power when it comes to powering your home, so take control of your energy use and make budgeting a cinch.
 Together we can reduce energy bills as well as carbon emissions.
 Find out how you can get a smart meter for your home.

 Contact our Energy Specialists if you’re having difficulty.

 Our Energy Specialists are here to help you if you’re concerned about your energy bills.
 If you’re struggling to pay, please visit our help page to find out more about how we can support you.
 You can reach out to our Energy Specialists for personal advice on Facebook and Twitter.